jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Belgian defenders waited for German tanks, artillery, and soldiers to attack.
 Instead the Germans landed gliders on the fort's roof.
 Without even being detected, 85 troopers walked out, used newly developed shaped explosive charges to blast open the concrete gun emplacements, and the fortress fell in under two days.
 With barely a struggle, German tanks rolled on and Belgium fell just a few weeks later.

 Fort Eben-Emael was symbolic of the entire Allied battle plan.
 The French built bunkers that were far larger, the biggest called the Maginot Line, and none of them prevented invasion.
-Instead of landing on them like in Eben-Emael, the Germans drove around them, and faced surprised and disorganized Allied soldiers and officers trained for the long timelines and mass-assaults of World War I.
+Instead of landing on them like in Eben-Emael, the Germans massed tanks drove around them, and faced surprised and disorganized Allied soldiers and officers trained for the long timelines and massive and predictable wave assaults of World War I.

-For the Allied societies and militaries, suddenly facing reality was a complete mental shock.
+For the Allied societies and militaries, suddenly facing massed planes, tanks, motorized machine guns, mobile artillery, all working directly together was a new reality and a complete mental shock.
+It was like cheating if such a thing could exist in war.
 The people wanted peace, their militaries were sure repeating their defensive tactics would bring it.
 Yet, the German Blitzkrieg burst through the shocked Allied lines using their motorized movement to surround confused Allied armies from all directions.
 Cut off from their supply and communication lines the Allied units had to surrender.
 In six weeks the Blitzkrieg did what four years of horrendously bloody war couldn't, and conquered most of Western Europe.

 One French officer summed up the trauma with a postcard.
 It was addressed to the country's leader and found on his body, "I am killing myself Mr. President to let you know that all my men were brave, but one cannot send men to fight tanks with rifles."